Pentagram (design firm)

 The former Pentagram building in Manhattan, at 204 Fifth Avenue, was designed by C.P.H.
 Gilbert.
 On top of the building at the time this image was taken (2010) is a statue by Antony Gormley, part of his Event Horizon installation on buildings around Madison Square.

-Pentagram is a design firm.
-It was founded in 1972, by Alan Fletcher, Theo Crosby, Colin Forbes, Kenneth Grange, and Mervyn Kurlansky in Notting Hill, London.
+Pentagram is a design firm founded in 1972 by Alan Fletcher, Theo Crosby, Colin Forbes, Kenneth Grange and Mervyn Kurlansky in Notting Hill, London.
 The company has offices in London, New York City, San Francisco, Berlin and Austin, Texas.

 In addition to its influential body of work, the firm is known for its unusual structure in the design industry, in which a hierarchically flat group of partners own and manage the firm.
-It restricts ownership to only designers, each of whom is responsible for their team and the clients they manage, while sharing some resources and central functions.
+It restricts ownership to only designers, each of whom are responsible for their team and the clients they manage, while sharing some resources and central functions.

 History

-Alan Fletcher, Colin Forbes, and Bob Gill announced the opening of design studio Fletcher/Forbes/Gill on April 1, 1962.
-Three years later, Gill left the firm, and Fletcher and Forbes were joined by architect Theo Crosby, forming Crosby/Fletcher/Forbes in 1965.
+Alan Fletcher, Colin Forbes, and Bob Gill announced the opening of design studio Fletcher/Forbes/Gill on 1 April 1962.
+Gill left the firm in 1965, and Fletcher and Forbes were joined by architect Theo Crosby, forming Crosby/Fletcher/Forbes that year.